"No tears in the writer, no tears in the reader. No surprise in the writer, no surprise in the reader."

 WWA is looking for someone to take the lead in the now 3rd annual Student Writing Contest for 2021.
 It's not as hard as it sounds.
 The previous lead (Christine Keleny) will give you all the details and will even be there to help.

-If you're interested or you'd just like to learn more, contact Christine
+If you're interested or you'd just like to learn more, contact Christine.

-Download badges to include in your email signature and other areas where you want to tell the world about your associations.
-Visit the WWA website to download your badge.
+areas where you want to tell the world about your associations.
+Visit

+Ready to be a Member of the Board?
 WWA, a registered 501(c)3, is managed by a Board of Directors.
 Board members focus on policy and the goals of the mission to support Wisconsin writers as they achieve their own writing goals.
 If interested, contact Barry Wightman, barrywightman9@gmail.com.
 Not ready for the board, consider other volunteer opportunities.
+Next Board Meeting December 2, 2020; 10:30 am conference call.
+Members are welcome to join as observers.
+For more information, contact Julia Nusbaum.

 Promote and Support Wisconsin Authors!